syndesisio/syndesis/ui/README.md

 The front end application or UI for Syndesis - a flexible, customizable, cloud-hosted platform that provides core integration capabilities as a service.
 It leverages open source technologies like Apache Camel and OpenShift to provide a rock-solid user experience.

-For the middle tier API that this client communicates with, please see the [syndesis-rest](https://github.com/syndesisio/syndesis-rest) repo.
+For the middle tier API that this client communicates with, please see the [syndesis-rest](https://github.com/syndesisio/syndesis/rest) dir.

 ## Table of Contents